shamhasan/Salary-prediction-with-Regression/README.md

 2. ![image alt](https://github.com/shamhasan/Salary-prediction-with-Regression/blob/b28504976d5cce543bb815c94203e12c555cfbe5/Decision%20Tree.JPG)
 3. ![image alt](https://github.com/shamhasan/Salary-prediction-with-Regression/blob/b28504976d5cce543bb815c94203e12c555cfbe5/Random%20forest.JPG)

 - **Best Model**:
-  Based on the evaluation metrics, the Random Forest Regression model outperformed the other models in terms of accuracy and robustness.
-It achieved the lowest Mean Squared Error (MSE) and the highest R-squared (R²) score, indicating its ability to capture non-linear relationships and provide more reliable predictions.
-Therefore, the Random Forest model was selected as the final model for deployment.
-It is well-suited for this dataset due to its ensemble nature, which combines multiple decision trees to reduce overfitting and improve generalization.
+  After comparing the performance of the three models using Mean Squared Error (MSE) and R-squared (R²) score. the Random Forest Regression emerged as the best model for salary prediction.
+It achieved the lowest MSE on the test data (21,744.73) and the highest R² score on the test data (0.94). demonstrating excellent accuracy and strong generalization capabilities.
+Additionally. the gap between training and testing data MSE (18,007.29) is smaller compared to the other models. indicating a lower risk of overfitting.
+Therefore. the Random Forest Regression was selected as the final model for deployment.

 ## Usage

 To use the saved model for salary prediction: